TaxFairness/LymeTaxIncr2022/Details.md

 # The Details - Why a Statistical Revaluation?

-We are asking for a "statistical revaluation" to correct some problems (errors) that occurred in the 2021 Full Revaluation.
+We are asking for a _Statistical Revaluation_ to correct some problems (errors) that occurred in the 2021 Full Revaluation.
 Here's a quick rundown:

 Every five years, a town is required to do a Full Revaluation to calibrate the parameters of the CAMA (Computer Assisted Mass Appraisal) model for properties in town.